linto-ai/documentation-website/docs/developpers/agent/skills/skills.md

 # About LinTO Applications

 LinTO Applications are created and managed within linto-admin GUI (see [Server/PostInstall](/docs/developpers/agent/server/post_install/) documentation).
 They are mainly built upon [Node-RED](https://nodered.org) framework.
 These **LinTO applications** are automatically created and configured inside embeded Node-RED server as you use linto-admin.
-Once an application has been configured (Bound to NLU, STT, Chatbots...) you certainly want your **Virtual agent / Smart Assistant** to actualy make something specific for you based on text-entries or vocal commands.
+Once an application has been configured (Bound to NLU, STT, Chatbots...) you certainly want your **Virtual agent / Smart Assistant** to actually make something specific for your text-entries or vocal commands.

 :::tip
-To achieve this, you will drag'n drop Node-RED nodes, representing the skills you want to add inside the Node-Red workflown at the core of your **LinTO application**.
+To achieve this, you will drag'n drop Node-RED nodes, representing the skills you want to add inside the Node-Red workflow at the core of your **LinTO application**.
 All the customization of your application occurs directly into linto-admin web GUI as it embeds directly the Node-RED interface
 :::

 ## Node-RED